 -A premium price for a premium product

-The next entry on our list is this piece from Victorinox that’s balanced and highly functional.
+The next entry on our list is this piece from Victorinox that’s sporty, durable, and highly functional.

 Just about everything you need from a high-quality dive watch.

-It features a blue dial that contrasts the black rotating bezel very well.
+It features a blue dial that contrasts the stainless steel bezel very well.

-On the dial itself, you’ll find simple stick markers and the Victorinox logo and numerical markers for those who prefer reading time in the 24-hour format.
+On the dial itself, you’ll find simple tick marks and the Victorinox logo at the 12 o’clock position.

-The case is fairly large, measuring in at 32mm, so it may not be the best dress watch, but it will definitely add a bit of class to any casual outfit.
+The case diameter is fairly large, measuring in at 37mm, so it may not be the best dress watch, but it will definitely add a bit of class to any casual outfit.
 It also comes with an additional case protection that you can use when you are outdoor adventures.

 So you won’t have to worry about constantly resetting the time to make sure it’s accurate.